MohamedAlabasy/Learn-Testing-Lab01-ITI/README.md

 # Learn-Testing-Lab01-ITI
-This project is to learn the how to use test methods.
+This repo is to learn the how to use test methods.

 ## To run this lab on ubuntu